wizd3/SSCSDSU_Website/README.md

 # SSCSDSU_Website
-The Saudi Students Club Official Website
+The Saudi Students Club at SDSU Official Website